woodpecker-ci/woodpecker/docs/docs/92-development/07-translations.md

 # Translations

-You can easily translate Woodpecker into your language.
+Woodpecker uses [Vue I18n](https://vue-i18n.intlify.dev/) as translation library, thus you can easily translate the web UI into your language.
 Therefore, copy the file `web/src/assets/locales/en.json` to the same path with your language's code and `.json` as name.
 Then, translate content of this file, but only the values:

 ```json